Barhoumi-Nawres/Compilation-Process/README.md

 <img src="presentation SDK .png" alt="Software development kit " />

+- [Loader](#Loader): It loads the executable code into memory; program and data stack are created, register gets initialized.
 ## Makefile:
 the makefile is very useful for managing a large projects ,where several files must be compiled in a specific order with a specific  rules . it's automation  of the compilation process :